 It’s okay to sit down every few minutes and just breathe.
 If you go to a party, or perhaps have the guts to host one, don’t feel obligated to stay active the entire time.
 Your body needs rest.
 Allow it to do so.
 If people offer to help- accept their offer.
 I’m a control freak, so I understand the internal battle with this.
 This rule of thumb is perhaps the most crucial rule for chronically ill people who still want to have fun with friends.

 I hope these rules of thumb both help and encourage you during this holiday season.
 If you have a friend or relative who is also dealing with this lifestyle change, feel free to share.
-I’m planning to write another post soon for the friends of those dealing with chronic illness.
-Sometimes I think my friends need more encouragement than I do!
+Sometimes I think our friends need more encouragement than we do!